-Because the stimulants in caffeine can heighten your concentration, your memory, and your alertness.
+Well, the stimulants in caffeine can heighten your concentration, your memory, and your alertness.
 It’s addictive by itself, but guess how most of us drink it?

 Anxiety and Caffeine

-A panic attack is caused by something triggering a memory deep within your brain that immediately stops all of the regular functions of your body and gets you geared up to either run or fight.
+But in the end, a panic attack is caused by something triggering a memory deep within your brain that immediately stops all of the regular functions of your body and gets you geared up to either run or fight.